 In this book, I challenge Ayn Rand’s philosophy of Objectivism.
 While I challenge Rand specifically, really I challenge all ideologies that think man is born “tabula rasa,” i.e., with a “blank slate.”
 This blank slate theory has dominated twentieth century thinking and has said that, given this blank slate, with the correct programming of our thoughts and emotions, we can design ourselves, and thus also our children, into a certain ideal.
 But we are not born blank.
 We are born with powerful internal drivers meant to protect us and catapult us forward.
 This has deep implications for how we parent and educate children, as well as every other area of life.

 The e-book is now available for pre-order at the following sites!!
 The pre-order price is $3.99.
-This price will go up after release date!!
+This preorder price is half of its full price of $7.99!!
 I expect to release it in spring or summer of 2020.
-A hard copy will be available at the time of release.
+A hard copy, $9.99, will be available at the time of release.

 Towards Liberalism: A Challenge to Objectivist Ethics